'This is the patent age of new inventions for killing bodies, and for saving souls. All propagated with the best intentions'.—Lord Byron

 If the deceased were to rise from the dead, then how could this phenomenon of Ravenna's resuscitation, be explained religiously and scientifically?

-Perhaps it was a phenomenon that was not intended to be construed as purely scientific or religious, but instead praeternatural.
+Perhaps it was a phenomenon that was not intended to be construed as purely scientific or religious, instead praeternatural.

 I shall attempt to expound my hypothesis on this matter, through the narrative I present of the phantasmagoric episodes of horror that I experienced, with the disconcerting death of my dearest Ravenna, whom I loved with all my heart kindled as an apolaustic man.